-In this article, we will learn how to write a software test plan template.
+This article will teach us how to write a software test plan template.
 To do this, we see what is a test plan document.
 A test plan contains the plan for all the testing activities in order to deliver a high-quality product.

 A test plan is a document that contains the procedures for testing.
-It includes all features of the product to be tested with its input, process, and output data.
-Thus it defines how the software will be tested and by whom.
-A software test plan may contain Test Case documents to provide a better understanding of what needs to be done differently in order to test different combinations of inputs and outputs.
+It includes all product features to be tested with its input, process, and output data.
+Thus, it defines how the software will be tested and by whom.
+A software test plan may contain Test Case documents to understand better what needs to be done differently to test different combinations of inputs and outputs.

-The test plan is also shared among Business Analysts, Project Managers, and Development teams to ensure that quality assurance activities are transparent.
-The Test plan is created by QA managers or leads based on input from other members of the team, and this should not take up too much time.
+The test plan is also shared among Business Analysts, Project Managers, and Development teams to ensure transparent quality assurance activities.
+QA managers or leads create the Test plan based on input from other team members, and this should not take too much time.

 Test Plans can be either created manually or using the software.
 For example, the HP test plan generator creates the format and documents needed for planning and tracking testing activities.
-Normally in large projects when the number of tests to be performed is very high then Test Plan is created using software like HP Quality Center i.e., HP Quality Center is a testing and quality assurance software.
+Normally, in large projects, when the number of tests to be performed is very high, then a Test Plan is created using software like HP Quality Center, i.e., HP Quality Center is a testing and quality assurance software.

 A test plan document is one component of the ‘test deliverables.’
-This type of document, just like other test documents, is shared with stakeholders.
-They are informed about the scope and approach for testing software as well as a schedule that may also be included.
+Like other test documents, this type of document is shared with stakeholders.
+They are informed about the scope and approach for testing software and a schedule that may also be included.

 Why and How to Write a Test Plan?